Damianworkk/windowlinuxconfig/README.md

-# windowlinuxconfig
-📜 Advanced English Description (For GitHub Repo)  > Cross-Platform Terminal &amp; Shell Configuration for Windows &amp; Linux Developers.
+Cross-Platform Terminal &amp; Shell Configuration for Windows &amp; Linux Developers.
 This repository contains my personal dotfiles and configurations tailored for an efficient development environment on both Windows (PowerShell, CMD, Windows Terminal) and Linux--